saboooor/LuminescentUI/README.md

 ```

 Once installed, since this is a tailwind based library, you need to include the following to your tailwind config

-The theme property is optional if you don't want to use blobs in the Card component
+The theme and plugins properties are optional if you don't want to use blobs in the Card component

 ```javascript
 /** @type {import('tailwindcss').Config} */